 - Model drift

-- A mismatch over time between training assumptions and live conditions that changes model behavior, often leading to degraded performance.
+- A change over time in live conditions that alters model behavior compared to training/validation.

 - Data drift